Mesophase

-In chemistry and chemical physics, a mesophase is a state of matter intermediate between liquid and solid.
+In chemistry and chemical physics, a mesophase or mesomorphic phase is a phase of matter intermediate between solid and liquid.
 Gelatin is a common example of a partially ordered structure in a mesophase.
 Further, biological structures such as the lipid bilayers of cell membranes are examples of mesophases.
+Mobile ions in mesophases are either orientationally or rotationally disordered while their centers are located at the ordered sites in the crystal structure.
+Mesophases with long-range positional order but no orientational order are plastic crystals, whereas those with long-range orientational order but only partial or no positional order are liquid crystals.

 Georges Friedel (1922) called attention to the "mesomorphic states of matter" in his scientific assessment of observations of the so-called liquid crystals.
 Conventionally a crystal is solid, and crystallization converts liquid to solid.
 The oxymoron of the liquid crystal is resolved through the notion of mesophases.
 The observations noted an optic axis persisting in materials that had been melted and had begun to flow.
 The term liquid crystal persists as a colloquialism, but use of the term was criticized in 1993: In The Physics of Liquid Crystals the mesophases are introduced from the beginning: